 Fire Incompatibility None known.

+Advice for firefighters

+Fire Fighting

-Advice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
-Wear breathing apparatus plus protective gloves in the event of a fire.
-Prevent, by any means available, spillage from entering drains or water courses.
-Use fire fighting procedures suitable for surrounding area.
+- Alert Fire Brigade and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves in the event of a fire. - Prevent, by any means available, spillage from entering drains or water courses. - ▶ Use fire fighting procedures suitable for surrounding area.

 DO NOT approach containers suspected to be hot.
 Cool fire exposed containers with water spray from a protected location.
 If safe to do so, remove containers from path of fire.
 Equipment should be thoroughly decontaminated after use.
-Fire/Explosion Hazard Non combustible.
-Not considered a significant fire risk, however containers may burn.
-May emit poisonous fumes.
+Fire/Explosion Hazard The material is not readily combustible under normal conditions.
+However, it will break down under fire conditions and the organic component may burn.
+Not considered to be a significant fire risk.
+Heat may cause expansion or decomposition with violent rupture of containers.
+Decomposes on heating and may produce toxic fumes of carbon monoxide (CO).
+May emit acrid smoke.
+Decomposes on heating and produces toxic fumes of; carbon dioxide (CO2) other pyrolysis products typical of burning organic materialMay emit poisonous fumes.
+May emit corrosive fumes.